Knowledge of the Holocaust in Nazi Germany and German-occupied Europe: Collaborators

 From examining how some Belarusians collaborated with the Nazis, Baranova finds a clear awareness of the Nazi's genocidal policies.
 People who participated in disclosure would have understood the consequences of their actions as the Nazis' collective responsibility policies would execute entire families.
 Some Belarusians believed that by cooperating with the Nazis, they would increase their own chance of survival.
 Complicity from the Belarusian public ranged from: acceptance of Nazi policies, ignoring Jewish neighbours who needed assistance with food and shelter and disclosing to Nazi authorities about Jews in hiding.
 Some Belarusians participated in rounding up Belarusian Jewry and guarded the ghettos and concentration camps.
 Local auxiliary policemen also participated in the mass shootings.
 Such collaboration occurred in the Western part of Belarus, which was under civilian administration (the Generalkommissariat Weißruthenien) and Eastern Belarus, which was overseen by the German Army Group Centre.

 Rescuers

 Baranova explores also, that by looking to the actions of those who assisted Jews in escaping the ghettos, it can be shown that the Belarusian knew of imminent death upon relocation to ghettos.
 The memoirs of Holocaust survivor Georgji Elper describe his experiences in the Minsk ghetto, and being saved by a Belarusian woman.
 His memoirs also recall how he and other deportees heard of Jews exterminated by death squads and being sent to city ghettos.
 There are also several instances when individuals accepted appointment to positions in local administration, with the intention of protecting the Jews in Belarus.
 Elper recalls how he heard how a Belarusian policeman told a Jewish girl about an upcoming pogrom.
-From this forewarning, a secret storeroom was constructed which hid and saved the lives of many Jewish.
+From this forewarning, a secret storeroom was constructed which hid and saved the lives of many Jews.
 Other means of assistance also included forgery, so that Jews could escape ghettos.